 - Be a trustworthy seller.
 When listing an item, you have to remain truthful and list only all the facts about your item.
-It includes being detailed as much as you can on the item's condition, description, flaws, size, and photos.
-Make sure that you always set your buyers' expectations to make them aware of what they are buying, which will greatly help you avoid any unforeseen reports.
+It includes being as detailed as you can on the item's condition, description, flaws, size, and photos.
+Ensure that you always set your buyers' expectations to make them aware of what they are buying, which will greatly help you avoid any unforeseen reports.

 - Communicate well with your buyer.
 Communication is the key to any successful and unproblematic transactions.
 Make sure that you and the buyer share the same page before, during, and after the sale is done.
-You must answer all the questions of your buyer before you complete any transaction.
-Building a good reputation and communicating well with your buyer can earn you your loyal customers.
+You must answer all your buyer's questions before you complete any transaction.
+Building a good reputation and communicating well with your buyer can earn you loyal customers.

 - Only use your own photos.
 To set proper expectations with your buyer, you must provide the actual photos of your items.
 While stock photos can look good, you may be at risk of having issues with its proprietary rights that may violate any laws.
 Furthermore, using your photos will ensure that you clearly indicate the state and condition of the item.

 Automate with OneShop